Edinburgh-Genome-Foundry/Flametree/README.rst

 Flametree is a Python library to simplify file reading and writing in different file systems such as on-disk directories, zip archives, or in-memory ("virtual") archives.

-For instance, suppose that we have a folder ``texts/poems/`` on disk.
-Let us read file ``the_raven.txt`` in this folder, replace all occurences of "raven" by "seagull" in the text, then write the result to a new file ``the_seagull.txt`` in the same folder:
+For instance, let us read file ``texts/poems/the_raven.txt``, replace all occurences of "raven" by "seagull" in the text, and write the result to a new file ``the_seagull.txt`` in the same folder:

 .. code:: python